Calling Young Preachers! Micah Hendry

 wheat, preachers, harvest, gospel

 If ever there was a time for preachers to preach God’s Word, it is now!
 More people are alive today than ever before.
 There is a great need for preachers who will faithfully proclaim the truth.
 In a world of chaos, we need the foundation of God’s Word; amid the misery, we need the joy that the Good News brings.
-The continuance of truth from generation to generation is only possible if two things happen: The older generation is obedient to pass it on (2 Timothy 2:2).
-The younger generation is open to receiving it (Proverbs 19:20).
+The continuance of truth from generation to generation is only possible if two things happen: The older generation is obedient to pass it on (2 Timothy 2:2), and the younger generation is open to receiving it (Proverbs 19:20).

-For this reason, we are thrilled to conduct our third Enjoying the Journey Young Preachers Summit.
+For this reason, we are thrilled to conduct our FOURTH Enjoying the Journey Young Preachers Summit.
 This meeting will provide a wonderful opportunity for young preachers, or those praying about the ministry, to glean wisdom from Scott Pauley and several seasoned pastors.
 This meeting also provides an opportunity for fathers, youth pastors, mentors, or pastors who are investing in a young preacher to receive practical advice and biblical counsel.
 Pouring into those who uphold the truth is a worthy investment.

 Watch below for more exciting details!
 CLICK HERE to register.
 (Space is limited.
 Every person attending must register.)